 A plaque in her honour at School Lands Cottages in Bermuda

-In July 2020, Minister of Community Affairs and Sports Lovitta Foggo announced in Parliament that Devonshire Bay Park will be renamed as ‘Mary Prince Emancipation Park.’
+In July 2020, then then Minister of Community Affairs and Sports Lovitta Foggo announced in Parliament that Devonshire Bay Park will be renamed as ‘Mary Prince Emancipation Park.’

 Minister Foggo said, “Devonshire Bay Park was determined as the as the most appropriate site.